ietf-wg-asdf/SDF/sdf.md

 Back at the top level, the `sdfThing` group enables definition of models for complex devices that will use one or more sdfObject definitions.
-Like sdfObject, sdfThing groups allow for the inclusion of interaction affordances, sdfData, as well as "`minItems`" and "maxItems" qualities.
+Like sdfObject, sdfThing groups allow for the inclusion of interaction affordances, sdfData, as well as "`minItems`" and "`maxItems`" qualities.
 Therefore, they can be seen as a superset of sdfObject groups, additionally allowing for composition.